 - Begin discussing your study away intentions with your academic adviser(s).

-- Obtain a copy of the College's Study Away Application found on CamelWeb and Moodle.
+- Become familiar with the College's Study Away Application

 During the first semester of junior year:

 - Be mindful of the application deadline!
 Applications are typically due around the second week of September.
 The Faculty Study Away Committee (FSAC) will not consider late or incomplete applications.
-Students will be notified via campus mail of the Committee’s decision to grant CC approval.
+Students will be notified via email of the Committee’s decision to grant CC approval.

 - Schedule a meeting with Office of Study Away for any assistance on finalizing a first or second choice program or help with completing study away applications (Not mandatory).